 The UCAT results cannot be carried over from one year to the next.

 Applicants can use their UCAT test results to better assist them with their university course preference options to maximise their success for entry into a Medicine or Dentistry program.

-Since news the UMAT exam will be replaced by the UCAT in 2018, many students have asked for advice on how to prepare for the UCAT.
-Our UCAT team is currently working on creating new resources for the UCAT ANZ exam and a new Matrix UCAT preparation course will run from January 2019.
+Since news the UMAT exam was replaced by the UCAT in 2019, many students asked for advice on how to prepare for the UCAT.

 Do not enrol into any UCAT courses until you have checked that it satisfies the new UCAT exam content and format.